 I went for one of their signatures, the Keefer 75 ($12) , mixed with 75 gin, dragonfruit, lemon, lavender, and sparkling wine.
 Clearly inspired by French 75 or Lavender 75, I was pleasantly surprised to taste the dragon fruit’s presence as its flavour is always quite subtle to me.

 Lou, a gin lover like myself, ordered the classic, the Rosemary Gimlet ($12).
 He enjoyed the mix of Beefeater gin and rosemary lime cordial, and found it smooth and refreshing.
-Being a fan of the cocktail myself, I often take advantage of ordering it as their Wednesday cocktail special at only $5.
+Being a fan of the cocktail myself, I often take advantage of ordering it as over the counter drugs similar to xanax their Wednesday cocktail special at only $5.

 Last but not least, the Jade Dynasty ($14) was exactly what Maggi (vieamaggi.com) was looking for – a fun and whimsical creation made from Aviation gin, mezcal, matcha tea, bonito, sesame oil, lemon and lime juice, and egg white.
 It might sound bizarre to find bonito and sesame oil in a drink, but they actually worked well with matcha, giving that complexity of adding savoury and tart flavours, finishing it with a hint of herbal aroma.
 And is that kombu (seaweed) in the garnish?
 Strangely, it just worked!